Philippine one thousand-peso note: New Design series (1991–2018)

-The Bangko Sentral ng Pilipinas introduced the one thousand peso denomination in December 1991 during the presidency of Corazon Aquino and tenure of BSP Governor Jose L. Cuisia Jr. The note features the portraits of former Chief Justice José Abad Santos; Josefa Llanes Escoda, civic worker and one of the founders of the Girl Scouts of the Philippines; and Vicente Lim, a general in the Philippine Army who was the first Filipino graduate of West Point.
-The three are considered heroes of the resistance against the Japanese occupation of the Philippines.
+The Bangko Sentral ng Pilipinas (BSP) introduced the one thousand peso denomination in December 7, 1991 during the presidency of Corazon Aquino and tenure of BSP Governor Jose L. Cuisia Jr. The note features the portraits of former Chief Justice José Abad Santos; Josefa Llanes Escoda, civic worker and one of the founders of the Girl Scouts of the Philippines; and Vicente Lim, a general in the Philippine Army who was the first Filipino graduate of West Point.
+The three are considered heroes of the resistance against the Japanese occupation of the Philippines during World War II.
 The obverse also features the eternal flame at the Libingan ng mga Bayani and laurel wreath.
 The note is predominantly blue in color.
-The reverse features the Banaue Rice Terraces, Manunggul Jar cover, and Langgal (a mosque), representing the three island groups of the Philippines (Luzon, Visayas, and Mindanao, respectively).
+The reverse features the Banaue Rice Terraces, Manunggul Jar cover, and Langgal (a mosque), representing Luzon (Ifugao and Palawan) and Mindanao (Sulu), respectively.
 This is also the only note for the series that uses optically variable ink.
+(OVI) At the lower left beside the OVI has the microprint "Central Bank of the Philippines".
 The banknote was designed by Romeo Mananquil.

 After the creation of the Bangko Sentral ng Pilipinas, its new logo was incorporated on all the New Design series bills in 1993.

-In 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
+Starting with banknotes printed in 1998, the year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.

 In 1999, the signature of the Philippine president was moved slightly to the left to accommodate the names of the signatories on the bills and added them starting with banknotes featuring the signature of President Joseph Estrada.

-In July 9, 2001, additional security features were added, such as the optically variable ink used for the "1000" on the lower left side of the obverse.
+On July 3, 2001, additional security features were added, such as the optically variable ink used for the "1000" on the lower left side of the obverse.
 Other features that were added are the security thread on the right side and the fluorescent printing on the left side across the portrait.
-To deplete the BSP's inventory of cotton-linen banknote paper, banknotes featuring the signatures of President Gloria Macapagal Arroyo and BSP governor Rafael Buenaventura were introduced earlier than the features mentioned before which makes the only banknote with the 2001 year mark to not feature the signature of President Joseph Estrada.
+To deplete the BSP's inventory of cotton-linen banknote paper, the first 500,000 banknotes featuring the signature of President Gloria Macapagal Arroyo on the said date of July 2001 do not have the said second and third features mentioned before which makes the only banknote with the 2001 year mark to not feature the signature of President Joseph Estrada.